top of page

 Here are examples of laws that some people incorrectly believe are "victimless crime laws" that don't "help protect people from unjust harm from other people":

 • Seatbelt laws.
-Yes, they protect the wearer, but also help reduce health care costs for everyone else.
-And an un-seatbelted person during a vehicle accident becomes a projectile that can harm other occupants in the vehicle.
+Yes, they protect the wearer, but they also help reduce everyone's healthcare costs.
+An un-seatbelted person during a vehicle accident becomes a projectile that can harm other occupants in the vehicle.

 • Minimum age smoking and alcohol laws protect minors from unjust influence from tobacco and alcoholic drink manufacturers.

-Just laws can help protect a person from himself or herself, but only if the law also serves to protect other people or property at the same time.
-Notice there is no law against watching too much TV, not holding a job, or eating too much even though all such activities, in extreme, harm individual health.
+Just laws can help protect a person from himself or herself, but only if the law also serves to protect other people or property.
+Notice that there is no law against watching too much TV, not holding a job, or eating too much, even though all such activities can harm individual health.

 What motivates governments to overgovern?

-I believe there are two principal reasons for the tendency of governments to overgovern--to become progressively unjust.
+There are at least two principal reasons for the tendency of governments to overgovern--to become progressively unjust.
 In nearly all cases where this occurs, government leaders either,

 1. Have good intentions, but do not make wise decisions, or,